plixer/DashboardMaker/README.md

 ## Commands

-* `python dashboard_maker.py --make [dashboard name]` - call the main function to build your dashboards and desinged reports.
+* `python dashboard_maker.py --make [dashboard name]` - call the main function to build your dashboards and designed reports.
 * `python dashboard_maker.py --delete [dashboard name]` - call the delete_all function to remove your dashboard and designed reports.

 ## Example Commands